hivereactor/javascript-utils/docs/compare/shallow.md

 ## compare.shallow(a: any, b: any): boolean

-Compares the passed data.
+Does a shallow comparison between the passed data.

+for _ to be classified as matched:
-* If both of them are arrays, it checks if the values are in the same position.
+* [arrays] → both arrays must have strictly equal values placed in the same index
-* If both of them are objects, it checks if both of them have the same keys with the same value.
+* {objects} → both objects must have the same keys with the strictily equal values/references
+* \* → must pass the strict comparison